jondgoodwin/cone/PLAN.md

-# Cone - 0.1.0 Project Plan (as of Dec.
-26, 2017)
+# Cone - 0.1.0 Project Plan (as of Jan.
+1, 2017)

-The current development objective is for the compiler to be able to load, scan, parse, generate (via LLVM), link, and run Cone programs that use numeric expressions, local variables, if/while blocks, and function definition/application (e.g., roughly equivalent to capability in LLVM's sample language Kaleidoscope).

-Completed so far: A simple end-to-end compiler that turns source into tokens, tokens into AST, and AST (via LLVM) into linkable .obj files.
-It supports the following features:
+## Current status

+The compiler successfully translates Cone programs to .obj files.
+It supports the following documented language features:

 - Function declarations with typed parameters, return type and code block
 - Global & local variable declaration and initialization
 - Return statements (implicit and explicit)
-- Expression statements
 - Assignment expressions (with permission checking)
-- Function calls
+- Function and method calls
+- Arithmetic, bitwise and comparison operators
 - Global, local and parameter variable reference
-- Number literals and types (integers, floats) of different sizes
+- Number literals and types (integers, floats, Bool) of different sizes
 - Type inference, type checking and automatic number casting on expressions
-- Arithmetic operators

-Next steps:
+## Next steps

-- Logic operators & Bool
-- Comparison operators
+- Control flow: if, while and the lazy logical operators
-- If and while control structures

-- Tested code examples that run on Windows and Linux
-- Attempted port to WebAssembly and Android
+- Pointer/reference type
+- Permission enforcement
+- Lexical memory management: moves, drops and borrows
+- Code generation for Linux, Android and WebAssembly